Noobcoder2042/Task-Manager-App/README.md

 2. Open the `index.html` file in your web browser.
 3. Enter task descriptions in the input field and click the "Add" button to add new tasks.
 4. Drag and drop tasks between sections to change their status.
-5. Click on a task to edit the description.
-6. Click on the delete button to remove a task.
-7. Click on the "Done" button to mark a task as completed.
+5. Click on the "Done" button to mark a task as completed.

 ## Credits